 - Access to Neighbouring Land Acts

-James Crowley trained as a building surveyor but throughout his career has specialised in issues relating to neighbouring property.
-He worked successively for Michael Brooks and Associates, and Gordon Ingram Associates before establishing his own firm, CHP, in 2004.
+You'll be taught by James Crowley, a building surveyor that throughout his career has specialised in issues relating to neighbouring property.
+He worked successively for Michael Brooks and Associates and Gordon Ingram Associates before establishing his own firm, CHP Surveyors Ltd, in 2004.